Did you know that years ago I worked for WPMU DEV? That was and remains one of the best professional experiences of my life!

-(b) also took the custom CSS rules from all sections/rows/modules of each page and wrote them to a page-specific CSS file, instead of adding them inline in the HTML.
+- (b) take the custom CSS rules from all sections/rows/modules of each page and write them to a page-specific CSS file instead of adding them inline in the HTML.

 The Conflict with Hummingbird

-After you go ahead and enable Hummingbirds Page Caching module, OR make certain changes in the Asset Optimization module, you will “randomly” encounter the symptoms mentioned above:
+After you go ahead and enable Hummingbird’s Page Caching module, OR you make certain changes in the Asset Optimization module, you will “randomly” encounter the symptoms mentioned above:

 Eventually, Divi will re-create its stylesheet, and every time this happens, the stylesheet gets a new file name; its name is “et-core-unified-(timestamp).min.css”.

-TL;DR: With Divis default settings and Hummingbird Page Caching/Asset Optimization you have two conflicting caching mechanisms
+TL;DR: With Divi’s default settings and Hummingbird Page Caching/Asset Optimization, you have two conflicting caching mechanisms